clberube/ip-vae/README.md

 </p>

 ### Computation speed
 The IP-VAE is quite fast.
-These are timing results from running it on a Apple M1 chip.
+These are timing results from running a forward pass on a Apple M1 chip.
 ```python
 %timeit model.forward(xn)
 ```